fatih/vim-go/README.md

   errors, or make sure errors are checked with `:GoErrCheck`.
 * Advanced source analysis tools utilizing `guru`, such as `:GoImplements`, `:GoCallees`, and `:GoReferrers`.
-* Precise type-safe renaming of identifiers with `:GoRename`.
 * ... and many more!
 Please see [doc/vim-go.txt](doc/vim-go.txt) for more information.